Skip to main content

 If you’re looking for a therapist, we've got some tips to get you started.

-If you are concerned about seeing someone in-person during the pandemic, many mental health providers are still offering virtual therapy.
+If you aren’t able to see someone in-person, many mental health providers offer virtual therapy.

 Step 4: Take control of your own recovery

-It could be doing things like exercising, getting outside in the sunshine, reaching out to an old friend (even when you don’t feel like being social), asking for help where you need it (the house, the kids, etc.) so that you have more space to take care of yourself.
-There’s no one-size-fits-all for recovery.
+Support your recovery by exercising, getting outside in the sunshine, reaching out to an old friend (even when you don’t feel like being social), asking for help where you need it (the house, the kids, etc.) so that you have more space to take care of yourself.
+There’s no one-size-fits-all approach, so do what works for you.

 Step 5: Don't stop just because you "feel better"